-In 2022, BVES aims to continue to execute vegetation management QC per its vegetation management QC procedures.
-In 2022, BVES set a QC target to conduct 72 QC reviews.
+In 2023, BVES aims to continue to execute vegetation management QC per its vegetation management QC procedures.
+In 2022, BVES set a QC target to conduct 72 QC reviews, more specifically 18 QC reviews per quarter.
+BVES selected 72 as its annual target based off of its qualified staff availability (6 individuals conducting at minimum 1 QC review a month) and wanting to maintain regularity of review.
 QC reviews are to be conducted by qualified staff designated in the BVES vegetation management procedures manual.
-Quarterly audits will be conducted by the Wildfire Mitigation and Reliability Engineer, and the annual program audit by the contracted Forester.
+Quarterly audits will be conducted by the Wildfire Mitigation and Reliability Engineer, and the annual program audit by the contracted Forester (BVES staff qualifications are discussed in Section 8.2.7).